 The Property Tax Credit Act provides a real property tax credit based on the valuation of each parcel of real property compared to the valuation of all real property in the state.
-The tax credit amount varies each year depending on appropriation and value but is approximately \$94 per 100,000 of value.
+The tax credit amount varies each year depending on appropriation and value.
+Beginning 2017, the tax credit allocated more of the funds to agricultural and horticultural land as if it were valued at 120% of actual value.
+For 2017, the real property tax credit rate for non-agland was \$87.95 per \$100,000 of taxable value and for agricultural land the tax credit rate was \$105.56 per \$100,000 of taxable value.

 The Personal Property Tax Relief Act (Act), beginning in 2016, provides for an exemption of the first \$10,000 of tangible personal property value for each tax district in which a personal property return is filed by a taxpayer.
-Failure to report tangible personal property on the personal property return results in a forfeiture of the exemption for any personal property not timely reported for that year.
+Failure to report tangible personal property not timely reported for that year.
 The Act provides an exemption factor for centrally assessed taxpayers.
 It also provides a reimbursement mechanism for any taxes lost by the county and political subdivisions as a result of the exemption.